Is It Normal to Feel Sick After Massage? Let's Find Out

 Too much of these products can lead to nausea and other uncomfortable sensations.
 If you're using a massage tool at home, opt for scent-free oils to reduce the risk of feeling sick.

 It's also important to inform your massage therapist if you have any allergies or sensitivities to certain scents or oils.
+This way, they can adjust the session accordingly and make sure you're comfortable throughout.

 Inform your massage therapist if you feel uncomfortable during the session